Code-Institute-Submissions/hangman-game-2/README.md

 * Code Institute for the deployment terminal

-* To greate game I got help [from](http://inventwithpython.com/invent4thed/chapter8.html)
+* To create the game I got help [from](http://inventwithpython.com/invent4thed/chapter8.html)

 * Idea for [flowchart](http://inventwithpython.com/invent4thed/chapter7.html)

 * John at CI Tutor support for his patience and pointing me into the right direction.

 * Kasia at CI, our group leader.
 Amazing teacher, who gives more than 100% to get us true.
-Thanks to her Im still studding in this course.
+Thanks to her Im still studying in this course.
 Thanks to her Im finishing my third project.